-The purpose of this scenario is to illustrate the sensitivity of the Plan's going concern results to a deterioration of asset values.
+The purpose of this scenario is to illustrate the sensitivity of the Plan's valuation results to a deterioration of asset values.
 For this purpose, we assumed an immediate reduction in the market value of the Plan's non-fixed income assets, where non-fixed income investments include the categories as shown in the investment policy summarized in Appendix B.

-Using a methodology consistent with the one used to determine the going concern discount rate, we have determined that a decrease of 10% in the market value of value of non-fixed income assets would have a non-trivial probability (between 1 in 10 and 1 in 20) of occurring within the year following the valuation date.
-For purposes of this scenario, we have assumed that such a decrease would occur immediately on the valuation date and would have the following impact on the value of assets and going concern assumptions:
+For purposes of this scenario, using a methodology consistent with the one used to determine the going concern discount rate, we have determined that a decrease of 10% in the market value of value of non-fixed income assets would have a non-trivial probability (between 1 in 10 and 1 in 20) of occurring within the year following the valuation date.
+For purpose of this scenario, we have assumed that such a decrease would occur immediately on the valuation date and would have the following impact on the value of assets and valuation assumptions:

-Market value of assets The decrease in the market value of the non-fixed income portion of assets is assumed to have occurred immediately on the valuation date.
+Defined Term Description Market value of assets The decrease in the market value of the non-fixed income portion of assets is assumed to have occurred immediately on the valuation date.
 Smoothed value of assets For purposes of determining the smoothed value of assets, 20% of the change in the market value of assets has been recognized in the smoothed value of assets.
 Going concern assumptions This scenario is assumed to have no impact on the assumptions used for this valuation.
+Hypothetical wind-up and solvency assumptions This scenario is assumed to have no impact on the assumptions used for this valuation.